 It is important to note that privacy and security are not either/or concepts.
 Despite what some elitists might try to claim, you can have some privacy while keeping a Facebook account, but not as much as if you got rid of it.
 Likewise you can have some security without using multifactor authentication, but not nearly as much as if you used it.
 Privacy and security are spectrums.
 No matter how much you go live in a cabin in the woods, if you piss off the right person with enough resources they will find you.
 (Just look at Ted Kaczynski.)
 The goal of this site/book is not to teach you to drop off the grid and live in a cabin in the woods with no risks whatsoever.
 For one, that's not possible.
 For another, I would argue that's not a life worth living.
 (If you disagree, don't let me stop you.)
 Rather this site/book is to help you learn how surveillance and tracking works, how to opt out of it, and decide what the right level is for you.
 Not everything here will apply to everyone, and that's okay.
 Even taking some of the steps moves you further along that scale.

-This site/book will be updated as often as necessary, and I will announce any major changes on my blog (as well as a "this site as last updated on" date in the Links section).
-The same blog may also be used to post commentary on important news, but I promise not to spam you with daily posts.
-I tend to only post once per week on weekends, so feel free to subscribe via email if you want to keep updated.
+This site/book will be updated as often as necessary.
+I keep a changelog where you can see all changes made in each update, as well as a "this site as last updated on" date in the Links section.
 My goal is not to pull the rug out from under you, but rather to keep this site relevant, current, and accurate.
-I also post a daily feed of privacy- and security-related news articles that you can feel free to follow to stay on the cutting edge of this ever changing field.
+I also post a daily feed of privacy- and security-related news articles and a weekly blog that you can feel free to follow to stay on the cutting edge of this ever changing field.